-The Company's head office is located in a compound that has a spacious 3 block of office buildings each with 5 floors, totalling a gross floor area of approximately 30,000 square metres.
-These buildings are surrounded by a staggering 5,000 square metres garden which helps our employees to reduce stress as well as to help purify air that our employees breathe in.
+The Group's head office is located in a compound that has a spacious 3 block of office buildings each with 5 floors, totaling a gross floor area of approximately 30,000 square meters.
+These buildings are surrounded by a staggering 5,000 square meters garden which provides a space for our employees to unwind after a stressful day as well as providing a cleaner air environment to our employees.

-To ensure the physical safety of our assets and our employees, the Company has deployed security guards at the office and their surrounding area at the Company.
-Regular inspect and maintenance for the equipment of the building, such as elevator and fire protection equipment are conducted by professional companies.
+To ensure the physical safety of our assets and our employees, the Group has deployed security guards at the office and their surrounding area.
+Regular inspection and maintenance for the equipment of the building, such as elevator and fire protection equipment are conducted by professional companies.

-Moreover, the Company also provides other recreational facilities, such as canteen, basketball court, café, leisure room, nursery room, table tennis tables, yoga room for our employees to relax and feel content, preventing potential health risks for long-term desk work.
-A "staff recreational club" has been set up so as to develop a sense of belonging for our employees which organises activities for our employees, for instance, basketball games, yoga class, company travel, and annual dinner, etc. These activities also help to promote work-life balance for our employees, so as to ease their working pressure.
+Moreover, the Group also provides other recreational facilities, such as canteen, basketball court, café, leisure room, nursery room, table tennis tables, yoga room for our employees to have a balanced work-leisure lifestyle, preventing potential long term health risks related to long hours desk work.
+A "staff recreational club" has been set up to develop a sense of belonging and build a better bonding amongst our employees, where they can participate in many team building activities such as basketball games, yoga class, company travel, and annual dinner, etc. These activities have also helped to promote work-life balance for our employees, so as to ease their working pressure.